 We seek to ensure that the total compensation paid to our executive officers is reasonable and competitive.
 Compensation of our executives is structured around the achievement of individual performance and near-term corporate targets as well as long-term business objectives.

-Our NEOs for fiscal year 2021 were as follows:
+Our NEOs for fiscal year 2022 were as follows:

-- David Kirn, M.D., our Chief Executive Officer; - August Moretti, our Chief Financial Officer; and - Theresa Janke, our Chief of Staff.
+- David Kirn, M.D., our Chief Executive Officer; - Fariborz Kamal, Ph.D., our President and Chief Operating Officer; and - August J. Moretti, J.D., our Chief Financial Officer.